rh12503/Picture-Evolution-Algorithm/README.md

 # PEA
 A program that approximates an image with shapes through various different algorithms.
-Test